Marcelo Gallardo: 2016–2022

 Except for their victory in the Supercopa Argentina, River Plate began 2018 with a losing streak in the Primera División.
 They played well in the 2018 Copa Libertadores, however, reaching the finals against Boca Juniors.
 It was the first time two Argentine teams faced each other in a Libertadores final; the last final had a two-legged home-and-away format, although the second match was played at the Santiago Bernabéu because River Plate fans attacked Boca Juniors players at Monumental Stadium.
 River Plate and Boca Juniors drew the first match 2–2 at La Bombonera, with goals by Lucas Pratto and Carlos Izquierdoz (own goal).
 The second match, at the Bernabéu, ended in a 1–1 draw; Pratto again scored for River and sent the match into extra time.
 River won 3–1, with goals by Juan Fernando Quintero and Pity Martínez.
 Despite missing the finals with a suspension for violating a previous penalty in the semi-finals against Grêmio, Gallardo's coaching played a key role in the victory (considered one of the most important in Argentine football history).
 His coaching was praised by the press, and he was called one of the best River Plate managers of all time.

 After winning the 2019 Recopa Sudamericana, Gallardo became the most successful River Plate coach in history with ten titles.
 He is the most successful coach at the international level in club history to date, with seven international titles: two Copa Libertadores (2015 and 2018), the 2014 Copa Sudamericana, three Recopa Sudamericanas (2015, 2016 and 2019) and the 2015 Suruga Bank Championship.
 He is considered the greatest coach in River Plate history.

-Gallardo was named the best 2019 football coach in the Americas by the Uruguayan newspaper El País, and the second-best in the world by the football website Club World Ranking.
+In 2019, Gallardo led River Plate to yet another Libertadores final, after defeating arch-rivals Boca Juniors in the semifinal round.
+In the final, against Flamengo of Brazil, River opened the scoring with a goal by Rafael Santos Borré, and led during most of the match, but were eventually defeated 2–1 after two late goals by Flamengo striker Gabriel Barbosa.
+Nevertheless, Gallardo was named the best 2019 football coach in the Americas by the Uruguayan newspaper El País, and the second-best in the world by the football website Club World Ranking.